 This is easily confirmed and the reason seems to be something related to the (pseudo)topological editing features.
 Interesting enough QGIS still very slow (basically unusable) when editing large/complex geometries even if the topological editing parameters are not enabled.

-#4 Updated by Ben Madin over 8 years ago
+#4 Updated by Ben Madin almost 9 years ago

 Sorry, I hit submit instead of preview, but I wanted to add that "(basically unusable)" is most definitely an understatement - but to put some sense of perspective on it, it seems that at about 27000 points in the geometry you can just manage, but a bigger multipolygon (I seem to be dealing with places like the Philippines and Chile a lot at the moment!) often have hundreds of thousands of points, and the whole programme ends up using 1 GB of RAM, 100% of CPU and 10 minutes later hasn't progressed.